 Timing.
 Timing.
 And Timing.

 When I decided that it’s time for Skye to be potty trained, we had regular bathroom trips.
 I brought her to the CR first thing in the morning, after each meal and snack, before getting in the car, and before going to bed.
 At night, I brought her to the CR every 2-3 hours.
-Yeah, quiet a sacrifice.
-But teaching always requires time and patience on our part as parents, and a reasonable degree of cooperation and motivation on our child’s.
+Yeah, quite a sacrifice.
+But teaching always requires time and patience on our part as parents and a reasonable degree of cooperation and motivation on our child’s.
 Neither of us complained, and we succeeded!

 We kept her dry.